greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/e-group-weekly_1_1.md

 ---
-title: "E-Group Weekly"
+title: E-Group Weekly
-description: "For executives to connect on a weekly basis in order to get timely input from E-Group, align on key initiatives, inform about key business happenings and celebrate company successes."
+description: For executives to connect on a weekly basis in order to get timely input from E-Group, align on key initiatives, inform about key business happenings and celebrate company successes.
 aliases:
 - /handbook/e-group-weekly/
+weight: 2
+date: '2025-06-12'
+linkTitle: E-Group Weekly
+type: docs
 ---

 ## Purpose